fusepoolP3/p3-transformer-configs/trentino-restaurants/README.md

 ## Example Usages of the Data

-The Trentino taverns datase providesa the basis for online services supporting the searching and booking of local taverns.
+Though the Trentino taverns dataset is of a modest size and provides scarce information, it represents venues that serve typical food of Trentino region.
+It can be used as a basis for online services supporting an end user with searching and booking of local taverns and providing a guarantee of the best food quality.

 *TODO* Describe how the result data can be used (e.g. by a SPARQL query).
 This SHOULD also include examples on how this dataset can be combined with other data.